ULHPC/tutorials/advanced/EasyBuild/README.md

-## Build using provided EasyConfig file
+## Build software using provided EasyConfig file

 In this part, we propose to be High Performance Linpack (HPL) using EasyBuild.
 HPL is supported by EasyBuild, this means that an EasyConfig file allowing to build HPL is already provided with EasyBuild.